dictybase-docker/cluster-ops/README.md

 create-keyring-and-key <project-id> <keyring-name> <key-name> credentials/pulumi-manager.json <location>
 ```

+Arguments:
+- `location`: Optional.
+The Google Cloud region where the bucket will be created.
+Defaults to "us-central1"

 ### 4. Initialize Pulumi State Store
 The following command sets up a Google Cloud Storage bucket to store Pulumi state: